tc39/proposal-source-phase-imports/README.md

 ##### `WebAssembly.Module` imports

-As explained in the "Motivation" section above, supporting a `"wasm-module"` evaluator attribute is a primary motivation for this would, in order to change the behaviour of importing a direct compiled but unliked [Wasm module object](https://webassembly.github.io/spec/js-api/index.html#modules):
+As explained in the motivation, supporting a `"wasm-module"` evaluator attribute is a primary motivation for this specificatoin in order to change the behaviour of importing a direct compiled but unlinked [Wasm module object](https://webassembly.github.io/spec/js-api/index.html#modules):

 ```js
 import mod from "./foo.wasm" as "wasm-module";